sci-visus/scientistcloud/SC_Web/README.md

 # ScientistCloud Data Portal

-A modular web interface for the ScientistCloud data portal that integrates with the scientistCloudLib for MongoDB access and user management.
+A modular web interface for the ScientistCloud data portal that integrates with the scientistCloudLib for data access and user management.

 ## Structure